Enum syn::Expr [−][src]

 similar syntactic positions such as the condition expr after a

-token or the expr at the top of a match
+while token or the expr at the top of a match.

 The Rust grammar’s choices around which way this ambiguity is resolved at various syntactic positions is fairly arbitrary.
 Really either parse behavior could work in most positions, and language designers just decide each case based on which is more likely to be what the programmer had in mind most of the time.